Meet the board & team

 As with traditional accounting firms, Social Practice ENT is a trading entity.
 However, we are set up as a not-for-profit organisation, driven primarily by our social justice objectives.
 We therefore apply commercial strategies to help solve social issues — with all surpluses being reinvested back into the social enterprise.

-Digital Director (Academy)
+Jonathan Owens, Digital Director

 Jonathan Owens is a director of The Social Practice Academy and leads on the digital development of the social enterprise.
 Jonathan hails from Brooklyn, New York –– where he worked in various tech roles in academic institutions, including working as a database research specialist at Weill Cornell Medical University and as a database manager at Brooklyn College.